Do you have a serious infection?

 Do Tea Bags Work For Drawing Out Infection?

 Yes, teabags can draw out infections.
 It does work.
+They can also work well for things like cold sores.
 However, there are some tricks to it that make it more effective.
 Keep reading.

 How Tea Bags Draw Out Infections